ianmcburnie/bones/README.md

 ## Introduction

 Bones provides lean, mean, semantic HTML markup for widgets; ensuring maximum Accessibility, SEO and Site Speed performance.
-Bones markup uses ARIA only where strictly <a href="http://www.w3.org/WAI/intro/aria"> WAI-ARIA</a> necessary.
+Bones markup uses [ARIA](http://www.w3.org/WAI/intro/aria) only where strictly necessary.

+Bones is not intended to be an exhaustive set of instructions for creating accessible components.
+The primary intention of bones is to detail the structural and semantic markup requirements.
+For further guidance, please visit [eBay MIND Patterns](https://ebay.gitbook.io/mindpatterns) and/or [WAI-ARIA Authoring Practices](https://www.w3.org/TR/wai-aria-practices-1.1).

 Bones advocates the [Progressive Enhancement](http://en.wikipedia.org/wiki/Progressive_enhancement) web-design strategy; building the web in a layered fashion that allows **everyone** to access the **most important** content and functionality.

-Bones favors the the [BEM](http://getbem.com) (block, element, modifier) methodology for naming its classes.
+Bones favors the the [BEM](http://getbem.com) (block, element, modifier) methodology and naming convention.

 ## [Accordion](https://ebay.gitbooks.io/mindpatterns/content/disclosure/accordion.html)

 The accordion is simply a list of [details](#user-content-details) widgets.
-Each details summary should include a relevant heading level tag.
+Each details summary should include a relevant heading-level tag.

 ```html
 <ul class="accordion" role="list" aria-roledescription="accordion">